ghilesfeghoul/ambassador/README.md

     docker-compose up --build

+Then, connect to the backend container and run these commands

+    php artisan key:generate
+    php artisan migrate
+    php artisan db:seed

+If you want to see if everything is running OK, you can retrieve some products record from database by executing this command inside docker container

+    php artisan Tinker
+    Product::all()

-Then go to http://localhost:8000 and you will see all things run correctly.
+Then go to http://localhost:8000.
+You will see all things run correctly.

 ## License